jcbashdown/traffic-flood/README.md

 # TODO

--   SVG is more than 10000x10000
--   Loop for screenshot stitching, converting to svg and worst traffic png
--   Script for calculating number of traffic pixels per 30 mins
 -   Script to get weather data for the period
--   Script to combine to json
+-   Script to combine with traffic to json
 -   background map image
 -   UI (probably separate repo)

+# TODO later

+-   traffic as percentage of roads - stiched but not filtered has green

 # Example crontab